awsdocs/amazon-vpc-user-guide/doc_source/security_iam_service-with-iam.md

 ]
 ```

-To see a list of Amazon VPC resource types and their ARNs, see [Resources Defined by Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-resources-for-iam-policies) in the *IAM User Guide*\.
+To see a list of Amazon VPC resource types and their ARNs, see [Resource types defined by Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-resources-for-iam-policies) in the *Service Authorization Reference*\.

 ## Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>